 To produce and market your event video successfully we will establish the following; why are you making the video, who is your target audience, what is your activation plan and finally where does this sit in your overall content strategy.

 2. Technical Brief

-Once we fully understand the planned running order of the day(s) and understand if we're capturing footage both on and off stage we will create an internal technical plan to execute.
+Once we fully understand the planned running order of the day(s) we will create an internal technical plan to execute.
 We will work closely with you to understand if we need to provide lighting or sound equipment, or if that will be provided.
 Both are key ingredients in making your event video a masterpiece.